 Pregnant at Disney Packing List

-Wear one all day and pack extras.
-Yes, really.
-Even if you don’t currently experience “bladder incontinence”.
+Even if you don’t currently experience “bladder incontinence” you’re going to want to protect yourself.
 Getting in and out of rides can *ahem* cause a little leak (take it from one who knows!)
 One errant sneeze on a full bladder and you’ll be in big trouble so it’s better to be well protected in the first place.

 If you’re like me in the third trimester, even water gives you heartburn.
 Pack a good number of antacid tablets that you can chew on during the day when indigestion flares up.
 If you suffer from nausea, check out these Top Tips for Avoiding Nausea at Disney.